wailsapp/docs/home.md

 Wails uses cgo to bind to the native rendering engines so a number of platform dependent libraries are needed as well as an installation of Go.
 The basic requirements are:

 - Go 1.12 or above.
 Go 1.11 should work.
-Ensure Go modules are enabled: GO111MODULE=on.
+Ensure Go modules are enabled: GO111MODULE=on and go/bin is in your PATH variable.
 - npm

 ### MacOS